The capacity region of classes of product broadcast channels: Proof of outer bound (Claim ) for product broadcast channels

 \begin{proof} Take a code of length $n$.
 Let $Q$ be a random variable independent of the code book such that $Q$ is uniform in $[1:n]$.
-Identify

-We need to verify that these choice of auxiliaries work.
+Identify We need to verify that these choice of auxiliaries work.
 We begin with the sum rate.
-The manipulations on the sum-rate are the most unconventional, while the rest are quite standard.
-Using the Fano inequality, for any $\la \in [0,1]$, we can write { } where $\e_{1n}$ is a function that converges to zero as $n \to \infty$.
+Using the Fano inequality and some manipulations we can write { } where $f_1(\epsilon)$ is a function that converges to zero as $\epsilon$ converges to zero.
+Thus, { } Similarly { }

-Using the two inequalities stated below { } using we obtain the following two constraints on the sum-rate.